Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

 ##<a name="CountHighFrequencyRoutesAtStops"></a>Running *Count High Frequency Routes at Stops*

 ###What this tool does
-The *[ount High Frequency Routes at Stops* tool counts the number of routes at each stop that meet a desired headway threshold.
-The output is a feature class of your GTFS stops with field indicating trip and headway statistics along with a count of the number of routes at the stop that has headways of a desired threshold or shorter.
+The *Count High Frequency Routes at Stops* tool counts the number of routes at each stop that meet a desired headway threshold.
+The output is a feature class of your GTFS stops with fields indicating trip and headway statistics along with a count of the number of routes at the stop that have headways of a desired threshold or shorter.
-Detailed instructions for each of these tools is given later in this document.

 ![Screenshot of tool dialog](./images/Screenshot_CountHighFrequencyRoutesAtStops_Dialog.png)

 ###Inputs